Admin-Script/specification/index.md

 ### 4.5.2 Logical Or Operator

 `||` - Return the first truthy operand if any, else return the second falsy operand.
+Doesn't evaluate second statement if first is true.

 `a || b`